Administration vs Management

 Function

-Administration is the setting up of objectives and crucial policies of every organisation.
-Management is the act or function of putting into practice the policies and plans decided upon by the administration.
+Administration sets up the objectives and key policies of the organisation.
+Management is the act of putting those policies and plans into practice.

 In this distinction: